kimocoder/pidcat/README.md

 On top of this, this fork will mainly provide these additional options
  * `--timestamp`: add timestamp at the front of each line
  * `--grep`, `--highlight`, `--grepv`: grep, highlight or exclude lines.
-These options particularly consider the line cutting issue in `pidcat` (it will grep lines before `pidcat` cut the original `adb` line for better format so that it won't miss any lines).
-Also you can specify different color for each word in these options, which is very helpful in checking massive log lines in sophisticated debugging.
+These options particularly consider the line cutting issue in `pidcat`.
+This script will grep lines before `pidcat` cuts the original `adb` output line so as to not miss any lines in grepping.
+Moreover, you can specify different colors for each word in these options, which is very helpful in checking different word terms in massive log in sophisticated debugging.
 Corresponding case-ignored options are also provided: `--igrep`, `--ihighlight`, `--igrev`
  * `--header-width`: if customized header added in each log line besides Android headers, this option can help indent additional space for each wrapped lines
  * `--tee`, `--tee-original`: it supports to output the filtered and un-filtered `pidcat` result to specified files, which is useful for checking later